PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 artifacts are byte-identical across extraction.
 Positive production ownership is not claimed; the synthetic cases remain the semantic authority.

+The adjacent Conv/Pool output passthrough compatibility helper remains a raw owner in `lower_from_onnx2tf.py` at its single production position.
+Its former sole giant direct-builder fixture has moved to `test_flatbuffer_direct_convpool_output_passthrough_layout.py`, where a compact contract now covers the elementwise region, retained legacy NCHW adapter, rank-four external-runtime adapter, keepdims Mean-axis absorption, and seven unsafe-boundary no-ops.
+The architecture gate explicitly records the current whole-graph maps, direct append/delete mutation, cleanup boundary, and one raw call so a later extraction cannot silently change ownership or order.

+Characterization also records one strict xfail: the raw helper rewires the elementwise root before validating all external runtime inputs, so rejecting a non-rank-four external input returns a zero statistic but does not restore the ModelIR.
+The next semantic checkpoint must move this validation before any mutation and turn the xfail into a passing atomicity contract before considering mechanical extraction.
+FastestDet, HumanSeg, OSNet, and inference_ops15 each produce one zero result in strictly sequential, zero-SWAP traces; positive production ownership is not claimed.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter